lxfrancis/unity-toys-public/Assets/Hilbert-Map/README.md

 ## Hilbert Map

 This is a little toy I made on a whim.
 It takes input from a tab-separated text file `input.txt` in the same directory as the executable, and creates a two-dimensional map of grouped time-span data using a Hilbert curve.
 It assumes timescales on the order of decades.
 I tested it with data about my life - places I've lived, people I've lived with, schools and universities I attended, etc. Basically I just wanted to visually compare timespans and see what my life would look like when laid out like this.
+It was more or less a weekend project, so the code is quick and dirty and not nicely compartmentalised (monolithic classes ftl).
+Done in Unity 2017.3 in the Unity Toys mother-project.

 ![a screenshot of the toy in action](screenshot.jpg)